susconnor/AWS-CloudFormation-HomeLab/README.md

 ![Infrastructure Composer VPC](images/p1.png)

 For detailed information about VPC properties, refer to the [Resource Reference](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ec2-vpc.html) in the lower right corner.
-My suggestion is to copy the example configurations at the bottom of the documentation and adjust it based on your wants and the resource's needs.
+My suggestion is to copy the example configurations at the bottom of the documentation and adjust them based on your wants and the resource's needs.

 We will be working with YAML to define our infrastructure.
 Note that CloudFormation also supports JSON.
-Below is the VPC configurations:
+Below are the VPC configurations:

 ```yaml
 LabVPC: